-This is a great piece of info + it was from FORBES – an US magazine site + US experts.
+This is a great piece of info + it was from FORBES – a US magazine site + US experts.

 I’ve read the Forbes article days prior to being brought up by “All Things Chinese”.
-If you are surprised that it was it was published by a US magazine and written by a US contributor you still have to learn about democracy and freedom of speech.
-Post a link to a Chinese magazine / article that states that Huawei received the treatment they deserve and were not persecuted if you believe in democracy.
-John Tamny is surely entitled to speak up his opinions although talking about US protectionism policies while not mentioning Chinese protectionism is hilarious to say the least.
+If you are surprised that it was published by a US magazine and written by a US contributor you still have to learn about democracy and freedom of speech.
+Post a link to a Chinese magazine/article that states that Huawei received the treatment they deserve and was not persecuted if you believe in democracy.
+John Tamny is surely entitled to speak up his opinions although talking about US protectionism policies while not mentioning Chinese protectionism is hilarious, to say the least.

 What bothers me though is that the Forbes article is brought up for chauvinistic discussions over Google+.
 “All Things Chinese: Chinese Technology” should not be about venomous politics and should stick to the usual posts which otherwise present quite well the real Chinese great achievements.
 Take the political comments up on LinkedIn or other social media.
 Who are the readers targeted with this post?
 Surely not mainland China since they don’t have access to Google (or barely have any).
 Which makes the post surely addressed to the rest of the world, and clearly makes it just nationalistic propaganda.

 Surely it is difficult to understand the US sanctions without knowing what they are and how they apply.
-If you want to do business in US, or with US affiliates, or with technology, or with US equipment, etc., you are subject to US sanctions if you break the US rules and carry business with US sanctioned countries.
-It is the same in China and any US companies looking to doing business in China have to comply with the Chinese rules.
-There are many US born / based / registered companies that faced millions in fines for doing business with Iran or other embargoed countries.
+If you want to do business in the US, or with US affiliates, or with technology, or with US equipment, etc., you are subject to US sanctions if you break the US rules and carry the business with US-sanctioned countries.
+It is the same in China and any US companies looking to do business in China have to comply with the Chinese rules.
+There are many US-born/based/registered companies that faced millions in fines for doing business with Iran or other embargoed countries.

 My advice to All Things Chinese is to stop the chauvinistic propaganda inserted between the technology topics.
 This will help with the number of readers reviewing the posts which otherwise present quite well the real Chinese great achievements.